wilsonify/wilsonify.github.io/content/recipes/SHREDDED CARROT AND APPLE MUFFINS178.md

 3 Pour the wet ingredients into the flour mixture and stir until just combined.
 If you mix it

 up too much, your muffins will be tough and sad.
-Don’t fuck this up after you did all that
+Don’t   this up after you did all that

 grating.
 Fold in the nuts now if you are using them.